 If you're like most law offices, you probably at least have a letterhead template.
 But do you have a self-updating date on the first page?
 Do you have the second-and-subsequent-page header already embedded with the date and page number so all you have to drop in is the recipient's name (if even that)?

 Or, take pleadings.
 What if you could start every new case with a bare-bones pleading that's already got the court name, a place for you to put the parties' names, your signature block and a form certificate of service ready to go?
 Then, you could put the case-specific information (case style, etc.) into that document to make yet another template you could use in the case going forward, starting every new pleading with a template that already has an up-to-date style and certificate of service?

 Okay, yes: You will spend some time up front making a template.
 And if you work in a law office, you're already, by definition, short on time.
 But instead of spending $50 restocking your sock drawer so you don't spend an extra five (or ten) minutes every day matching socks, you're spending a little time now so you can save time (and frustration) repeatedly from now on.

 So what could you include in your own custom pleading template?
 Here, I'll show you a few basic features:

 [To view full-screen, hover your mouse/touch your finger/stylus over the video screen, then click the expand button near the lower right-hand corner of the video player]

 Does this get you thinking about what documents you could create templates for (and how much time they'd save)?
-If you want to learn more about these kinds of "no extra software required" document assemble techniques?
+If you want to learn more about these kinds of "no extra software required" document assembly techniques?
 You might be interested in my Assemble Documents Faster course.